joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-05-17-differential-radius.md

 One way to re-interpret it is the typical perpendicular distance from the center of expansion to the frontier of expansion.

-Indeed that's what our definition does — it asks for a "typical" radius relating new area to existing perimeter.
+In fact that's what our definition does — it asks for a "typical" radius relating new area to existing perimeter.

 We can find the "typical" perpendicular distance by taking the average of perpendicular distance weighted by the length of its frontier.